gravity-igpcea/cnn_for_earthquake_classification/README.md

 Using ConvNetQuake to train model for events classification based on wenchuan aftershocks
 =============

-We use ConvNetQuake to train our own model for events classification based on the wenchuan aftershocks and use it to classify earthquakes from one day continous waveform(2008-07-25) of one station (MXI).
+We use ConvNetQuake to train our own model for events classification based on the wenchuan aftershocks and use it to classify earthquakes from one day continous waveform(2008-07-25) of one station (MXI).In this day there are about 43 "obvious" earthquakes and more than 170 "trival" earthquakes (see the image below).We use ConvNetQuake and STA/LTA to identify them automatically,both two methods can detect all the "obvious" earthquakes,but CNN win STA/lTA in detecting "trival" earthquakes,besides,CNN has less false recognition than STA/LTA.

 For  ConvNetQuake refer to:
 Perol., T, M. Gharbi and M. Denolle.
 Convolutional Neural Network for Earthquake detection and location. [preprint arXiv:1702.02073](https://arxiv.org/abs/1702.02073), 2017.